Cell As A City Analogy Answer Key

 1. Identify the City Element: Begin by selecting a specific part of the city, such as a power plant, water tower, or police station.
 This mirrors the process of pinpointing a cellular organelle, like mitochondria or the Golgi apparatus.

 2. Map the Cellular Component: Next, determine which cell structure corresponds to the chosen city element.
-Take this: mitochondria, which produce energy, align with power plants.
+To give you an idea, mitochondria, which produce energy, align with power plants.

 3. Explain the Function: The answer key would then require learners to articulate how the organelle performs its role, much like explaining how a power plant supplies electricity to a city.